manassolanki/Karma-Token/README.md

 # Karma-Token

-This is the test repo for learning the Blockchain
+This is a simple Ethereum token for learning the Blockchain